What is Lent? (And Should Christians Celebrate It?)

 While different traditions run the spectrum of how to practice Lent, it usually involves some sort of focus on one, two, or all three of these aspects:

 Focus on Self: This is the most common aspect.
 It’s about fasting or giving something up.
 The idea here is doing something that “costs you something.”
 I’ve heard everything from coffee, to dessert, to TV, to social media, to… When it comes to fasting, most people either fast (don’t eat anything) one day each week or they give up a specific category (or categories) of food.
-For example, I know a guy from an Eastern Orthodox background and he gives up all dairy and all meat.
+For example, I met a guy from an Eastern Orthodox background, and he gives up all dairy and all meat.

 Focus on Others: This is the most ignored aspect of Lent.
 This was originally called “almsgiving.”
 (The fact that a red, squiggly line showed up under the word “almsgiving” when I typed the last sentence shows how little we use the word!)
 The idea is taking the money – or time – we save from whatever we give up and either donating it to the poor or using the time to serve someone in need.